fudan-zvg/Semantic-Segment-Anything/README.md

 ## 📈 Future work
 We hope that excellent researchers in the community can come up with new improvements and ideas to do more work based on SSA.
 Some of our ideas are as follows:
-- (I) The masks in SA-1B are often in three levels: whole, part, and subpart, and SSA often cannot provide accurate descriptions for too small part or subpart regions.
+- (I) The masks in SA-1B are often in three levels: whole, part, and subpart, and SSA-engine often cannot provide accurate descriptions for too small part or subpart regions.
 Instead, we use broad categories.
-For example, SSA may predict "person" for body parts like neck or hand.
+For example, SSA-engine may predict "person" for body parts like neck or hand.
 Therefore, an architecture for more detailed semantic prediction is needed.
-- (II) SSA is an ensemble of multiple models, which makes the inference speed slower compared to end-to-end models.
+- (II) SSA and SSA-engine is an ensemble of multiple models, which makes the inference speed slower compared to end-to-end models.
 We look forward to more efficient designs in the future.
+- (III) For semantic segmentation models with poor boundary segmentation, SSA can utilize SAM and the semantic voting mechanism to provide more accurate masks.
+However, for models that already have excellent segmentation performance, SSA cannot bring about a significant improvement.
+On the other hand, if the original segmentation model is too poor and misses many semantic categories, SSA cannot help it recall those categories either.
+Exploring better ways to utilize SAM is worth further investigation.
 ## 😄 Acknowledgement
 - [Segment Anything](https://segment-anything.com/) provides the SA-1B dataset.
 - [HuggingFace](https://huggingface.co/) provides code and pre-trained models.
-- [CLIPSeg](https://arxiv.org/abs/2112.10003), [OneFormer](https://arxiv.org/abs/2211.06220), [BLIP](https://arxiv.org/abs/2201.12086) and [CLIP](https://arxiv.org/abs/2103.00020) provide powerful semantic segmentation, image caption and classification models.
+- [CLIPSeg](https://arxiv.org/abs/2112.10003), [Segformer](https://arxiv.org/abs/2105.15203), [OneFormer](https://arxiv.org/abs/2211.06220), [BLIP](https://arxiv.org/abs/2201.12086) and [CLIP](https://arxiv.org/abs/2103.00020) provide powerful semantic segmentation, image caption and classification models.

 ## 📜 Citation
 If you find this work useful for your research, please cite our github repo: